 Our receivables consist of joint interest billings, oil and gas sales, related party and other receivables.
 For our oil sales receivable in Ghana, we require a letter of credit to be posted to secure the outstanding receivable.
 Receivables from joint interest owners are stated at amounts due, net of any allowances for doubtful accounts.
-We determine our allowance by considering the length of time past due, future net revenues of the debtor's ownership interest in oil and natural gas properties we operate, and the owner's ability to pay its obligation, among other things.
-We had an allowance for doubtful accounts of \$2.7 million and \$1.2 million in current joint interest billings receivables as of December 31, 2019 and 2018, respectively.
+As required by ASU 2016-13, "Measurement of Credit Losses on Financial Instruments", we determine our allowance based on historical experience, current conditions and reasonable and supportable forecasts by considering the length of time past due, future net revenues of the debtor's ownership interest in oil and natural gas properties we operate, and the owner's ability to pay its obligation, among other things.
+We had an allowance for doubtful accounts of \$5.7 million and \$2.7 million in current joint interest billings receivables as of December 31, 2020 and 2019, respectively.